-In high luminosity colliders one of the key points is to have very short bunches, since this allows to decrease β_y^ at the IP.
+In high luminosity colliders one of the key points is to have very short bunches, since this allows to decrease $\beta_y^$ at the IP.
 This value cannot indeed be much smaller than the bunch-length without incurring in the "hourglass" effect.
 Moreover high luminosity requires small vertical emittance and large horizontal size and horizontal emittance to minimize the beam-beam effect.
-In general however it is very hard to shorten the bunch length σ_z in a ring.
-The recently proposed crabbed waist scheme [1] for beam-beam collisions can substantially increase luminosity, without pushing the bunch length down, since it combines several potentially advantageous ideas.
+Unfortunately for a ring it is relatively easy to achieve small horizontal emittance and horizontal size but it is very hard to shorten the bunch length $\sigma_z$ .

+The recently proposed crabbed waist scheme [1] for beam-beam collisions can substantially increase luminosity since it combines several potentially advantageous ideas.

-The first one is the large Piwinski angle: for collisions under a crossing angle θ the luminosity L and the horizontal ξ_x and the vertical ξ_y tune shifts scale as (see for example in [3]).
+The first one is the large Piwinski angle: for collisions under a crossing angle $\theta$ the luminosity L and the horizontal $\xi_x$ and the vertical $\xi_y$ tune shifts scale as (see for example in [3]).